 Bayonne is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of New Jersey.
-With a population of 66,311 people and 16 constituent neighborhoods, Bayonne is the 15th largest community in New Jersey.
-Much of the housing stock in Bayonne was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 69,527 people and 18 constituent neighborhoods, Bayonne is the 12th largest community in New Jersey.

 Housing costs in Bayonne are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

 Also of interest is that Bayonne has more people living here who work in computers and math than 95% of the places in the US.